-The Rules: You pick how you play and where you play The Flexdeck!
-Designed for YOU to come up with new, unique games that mix the classics.
+The Rules: You pick how you play the Flexdeck.
+Come up with new, unique games that mix the classics or play each on their own.
 We believe that house rules are official rules.

 There are a lot of word games out there.
 Make Crosswords, find words from jumbles of cards, set rule variations for dominoes/card games, etc. Below are a few videos as well as written instructions.
 Also, here's a list of more word games on wikipedia.